 After we’d been doing the GF for a while a friend asked how my stomach was doing, it was then that I realized it was better.
 I think the longer you’re off an allergen the better it is for your body and health, but the worse it gets if you do get exposed.
 Also, after doing all of the research I’ve done, I realized I believe that my grandma has Celiac or at the very least an extreme gluten allergy.
 So she has really benefited from the GF diet.

-It was a hard road in the beginning, and it’s still hard now sometimes, like parties and eating out or at someone’s house.
+It is a hard road in the beginning, and it’s still hard sometimes, like parties and eating out or at someone’s house.
 But, it’s doable.
+It just becomes part of who you are and what you do.
+You’ll get there!
 I hope that on this site and blog you will be encouraged in your gluten free journey and in life.